Geonovum/ogc-api-testbed/services/home/src/docs/index.md

 ---
-title: OGC-API-Testbed Landing Page
+title: OGC-API-Testbed - STABLE
 ---

-# OGC-API-Testbed Home
+# OGC-API-Testbed - STABLE - Home

 Landing page for this server instance.
-For full documentation see [apitestdocs.geonovum.nl](https://apitestdocs.geonovum.nl).
+Main website and documentation: [apitestdocs.geonovum.nl](https://apitestdocs.geonovum.nl).

 Below the (web-) services running on this domain.
 Click links to view and interact.